mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 #### Access approval

 Approvers will get your request via an automated notification in the `#infrastructure-lounge` Slack channel.
 If you have additional context, or need to expedite an approval, please comment as a thread under that message.
-If the request is urgent, you can ping `@sre-oncall`, but to spread out the workload please try to allow some time for others to review first if possible.
+If the request is urgent, you can ping `@reliability-ems`, but to spread out the workload please try to allow some time for others to review first if possible.
 If the approval request **doesn't show up** in
 `#infrastructure-lounge` feel free to ask someone in that channel to take a look at your request, and provide the request ID.